RubixML/ML/docs/choosing-an-estimator.md

 | [SVR](regressors/svr.md) | High | | | Handles high dimensional data | Difficult to tune, Not suitable for large datasets |

 ## Clusterers
-Clusterers express flexibility in their capacity to represent an outer hull surrounding samples in a cluster. *Hard* clustering algorithms such as [K Means](clusterers/k-means.md) establish a uniform hypersphere around the clusters with potential overlap.
+Clusterers express flexibility in their capacity to represent an outer hull surrounding the members of a cluster of training samples. *Hard* clustering algorithms such as [K Means](clusterers/k-means.md) establish a uniform hypersphere around the clusters with potential overlap.
 This works well for clusters that are linearly separable, however, it breaks down when clusters become more interspersed.
 More flexible models such as [DBSCAN](clusterers/dbscan.md) can better conform to the shape of the cluster by allowing the surface of the hull to be irregular.

 | Clusterer | Flexibility | Proba | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|